 Candidates with pending crimes: A comparative analysis of the 2014 and 2019 elections

 New Delhi, May 13: Crime and politics have had a very close nexus worldwide.
-Crime and politics in India are so intertwined that a clean politician sounds like an oxymoron, a breed that no longer exists.
-According to a report released by a nonprofitable organisation that works on electoral and political reform, this year candidates who are contesting in the Lok Sabha election 2019 in the phase 1 to phase 6 have criminal records.
+In India they are so intertwined that a clean politician sounds like an oxymoron.
+A report released by a nonprofitable organisation that works on electoral and political reform shows the criminal records of the candidates who are contesting in the Lok Sabha elections 2019.

 Lok sabha Elections 2019, Analysis of Criminal Background: